Skip to Content Top

 Domestic violence cases can last up to two years if you are participating in the family violence education program.

-The court is going to look unfavorably upon defendants who keep picking up arrests and you are not going to get a positive resolution of your case in this manner.
-The best thing you can do during the case, is to stay out of trouble and to keep a low profile.
+The court is going to look unfavorably upon defendants who repeatedly get arrested, and you are not going to get a positive resolution of your case in this manner.
+The best thing you can do during the case is to stay out of trouble and keep a low profile.

 The duration of a domestic violence case can impact numerous aspects of your life, making it crucial to follow legal advice carefully.
 By adhering to your legal counsel's guidance and engaging positively in any mandated programs, you may improve your case outcome and move forward constructively.